 · announcement · 3 min read

-Announcing the SOLI API and Python Library
+Announcing the FOLIO API and Python Library

-SOLI API
+FOLIO API

-Key features of the SOLI API include:
+Key features of the FOLIO API include:

-• Access to the entire SOLI ontology
+• Access to the entire FOLIO ontology

 • Search functionality for classes by label or definition